cyberman54/ESP32-Paxcounter/README.md

 Edit `src/lmic_config.h` and tailor settings in this file according to your country and device hardware.
 Please take care of national regulations when selecting the frequency band for LoRaWAN.

 ## src/loraconf.h
-Create file `src/loraconf.h` using the template [src/loraconf.sample.h](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/loraconf.sample.h) and modify it, to use your personal values.
-To join the network and activate your paxcounter, you have to configure either the preferred OTAA method or the ABP method.
+Create file `src/loraconf.h` using the template [src/loraconf_sample.h](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/loraconf_sample.h) and adjust settings to use your personal values.
+To join the network and activate your paxcounter, you must configure either OTAA or ABP join method.
 You should use OTAA, whenever possible.
 To understand the differences of the two methods, [this article](https://www.thethingsnetwork.org/docs/devices/registration.html) may be useful.

 To configure OTAA, leave `#define LORA_ABP` deactivated (commented).
 To use ABP, activate (uncomment) `#define LORA_ABP` in the file `src/loraconf.h`.
-The file `src/loraconf.h.sample` contains more information about the values to provide.
+The file `src/loraconf_sample.h` contains more information about the values to provide.

 ## src/ota.conf
 Create file `src/ota.conf` using the template [src/ota.sample.conf](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/ota.sample.conf) and enter your WIFI network&key.
 These settings are used for downloading updates.
 If you want to push own OTA updates you need a <A HREF="https://bintray.com/JFrog">Bintray account</A>.
 Enter your Bintray user account data in ota.conf.
 If you don't need wireless firmware updates just rename ota.sample.conf to ota.conf.